Second-order perturbations of the Schwarzschild spacetime: practical, covariant and gauge-invariant formalisms: Second-order perturbation theory

 \section{Second-order perturbation theory}

 Before introducing any decompositions, we begin with the first- and second-order Einstein equations in their covariant, four-dimensional form on an arbitrary vacuum background spacetime, which we will specialize to Schwarzschild in later sections.
-We keep these formulas generic, but we write them in a form that naturally simplifies in the Lorenz gauge.
+We keep these formulas generic, but we write them in a form that naturally simplifies in the Lorenz gauge (the gauge used in all second-order self-force calculations to date).
 At the end of the section we summarize (i) the Bianchi identities that constrain the equations and (ii) the gauge freedom the equations admit.